-Many OFWs also experienced having their luggage lost or placed at a different flight to a different destination.
-Some are fortunate to get their luggage back while others have to settle for cheap reimbursement.
-Such things happen even if security guards manning the exit doors occasionally check luggage tags to catch baggage thieves.
+Many OFWs also experienced having their baggage lost or placed on a different flight to a different destination.
+Some are fortunate to get their luggage back while others have to settle for reasonable reimbursement.
+Such things happen even if security guards handling the exit doors occasionally check luggage tags to catch baggage thieves.

 Nagging neighbors asking for pasalubongs

 Whenever OFWs come home, they don’t only need to worry about their immediate and extended family.
-There are also so many neighbors who will be asking for gifts and money.
+Some so many neighbors will be asking for gifts and money.
 Solicitation forms for graduation.
-Money to claim a pawned jewelry.
+Money to claim pawned jewelry.
 Money to buy an ailing relative’s medicine.
 It looks like the vacationing OFW has suddenly become a walking loan officer.

 Family members expecting you to give more money

-Many Filipino families also think of OFWs as endless sources of financial resource so they ask for cash aside from the gifts you already brought.
-This is because many believe vacation in the Philippines is a luxury and not a necessity, so they believe you must have enough money in your wallet to afford travel.
+Many Filipino families also think of OFWs as endless sources of financial resources, so they ask for cash aside from the gifts you already brought.
+This is because many believe vacation in the Philippines is a luxury and not a necessity, so they think you must have enough money in your wallet to afford travel.

 Everyone asking for money

 OFWs, regardless of the duration of their stay, have to deal with additional expenses since they will be targeted by family members who would like to ask for money to apply for a job in a different place, start a small business or purchase new appliances.
 NAIA personnel asking for tips.
 Taxi driver asking for tips.
 A barker is insisting on carrying your bags, asking for money.
 Did we mention family and neighbors also asking for the same?